runtime-verification/before-the-workshop/e-acsl/README.md

 'disjoint behaviors' specifies that the 3 behaviors are pairwise disjoint (no overlapping of 'assumes').

-Currently, the tool E-ACSL is not able to verify neither the 'assigns' clauses nor completeness/disjointness, but checks all the other properties.
+In addition to the contract, the loop is also annotated to check its invariants, its termination (through a variant) and what memory locations it may observationally modfied ('loop assigns').

+Currently, the tool E-ACSL is not able to verify the 'assigns' clauses, the 'complete behaviors', 'disjoint behaviors', the 'loop assigns' and the 'loop variant' clauses.
+It checks all the other properties.
 For instance, here the last statement of replace ('return idx;') is buggy and violates the very last postcondition 'ensures a[\result] == \old(a[idx]);':

 ```
 $ e-acsl-gcc.sh -c replace.c